kkamara/kkamara/README.md

 </summary>

 > Hi
-> <p>Born & raised in south east London, I have excellent IT skills.
+> <p>Born and raised in south east London, I have excellent IT skills.
 I am a great time keeper with outstanding organisational skills.
 I am also always willing to learn new skills.
 I am friendly, helpful and polite, with a good sense of humour.
 I am able to work both independently and in busy teams.</p>
 > <p>I am outgoing, tactful and capable of listening effectively when solving problems.</p>
 > <p>Most importantly - I am dedicated and committed to performing to the best ability.</p>
 > <p>I am a person who strives to complete personal and team goals.</p>